mbartlett21/featurescript-tutorials/slot-tutorials/tutorial-1/README.md

         "endDepth" : 1 * inch
 });
 ```

+> __NOTE__
+>
+> Functions from the standard library with the "`ev`" prefix are __evaluations__.
+These functions all obtain data and/or measurements from the entities inside a context.
+>
+> The result of an evaluation function is a value which can be used in subsequent calculations.
+For instance, `evOwnerSketchPlane` returns a value with type `Plane`.
+A `Plane` has the information define its position and orientation in 3D space, including a 3D unit `Vector` defining the plane's normal direction.
+Above, we use this normal field above as the `opExtrude` direction.

 Press tab to select the text next to the `"endBound"` field.
 This field specifies a `BoundingType`: one of `BLIND`, `SYMMETRIC`, `THROUGH_ALL`, etc.